-If we just look around and notice how many exfoliating products use AHAs for various skin conditions and benefits, it’s only logical that some of the most frequently asked questions over the internet are “What exactly is AHA?
-What are the benefits of using AHA on your skin?
-What does AHA do to the skin?”
+All we have to do is look around to see how many exfoliating products use AHAs for various skin conditions.
+So, it’s only logical that some of the most frequently asked questions regarding skincare are, “What exactly is AHA?
+What are the benefits of using AHA on your skin?"

-AHA stands for Alpha Hydroxy Acids which are - we’ll now put our science hat for a little while - a group of organic carboxylic chemical compounds that are naturally found in several foods and plants.
+Let’s put on our science hats for a little bit.
+AHA stands for "alpha hydroxy acids," a group of organic carboxylic chemical compounds naturally found in several foods and plants.

-They have profound effects on the epidermal and dermal layer of the skin, as they diminish the cellular cohesion between corneocytes at the lowest levels of the stratum corneum in the epidermis and increase the production of mucopolysaccharides and collagen in the dermis.
-And they do all of that without causing inflammation.
+They have profound effects on the epidermal and dermal layers of the skin, diminishing the cellular cohesion between corneocytes at the lowest levels of the stratum corneum in the epidermis.
+They also increase the production of mucopolysaccharides and collagen in the dermis.
+And they do all of this without causing inflammation.

-Alpha hydroxy acids are a group of chemicals that have a very strong effect on the top two layers of our skin.
-AHA can easily shed away dead skin cells from the skin’s surface and also penetrate a little deeper reaching the dermis.
+Alpha hydroxy acids are a group of chemicals that have a powerful effect on the top two layers of our skin.
+AHA can easily shed dead skin cells from the skin’s surface and penetrate a little deeper, reaching the dermis.

 Why is this important?

 Well, did you know our skin’s epidermis is avascular (meaning it doesn’t contain any blood vessels), while the dermis is vascular?
 The ability to penetrate the skin’s surface and reach the living cells within the dermis is crucial.
 It means the active ingredients in the acid act to stimulate collagen production.

 This is why these chemical exfoliants are more effective than most physical exfoliators and scrubs that only work on the surface.